-The gluten free diet has become popular nowadays that even people who are not strictly required to eat gluten-free foods are doing it.
-According to Dr. Alessio Fassano, medical director of the University of Maryland Center for Celiac Research in Baltimore, doing this, however, does not necessarily mean that it is healthier.
+The gluten-free diet has become so popular nowadays that even people who are not strictly required to eat gluten-free foods are doing it.
+According to Dr. Alessio Fassano, medical director of the University of Maryland Center for Celiac Research in Baltimore, eating this way does not necessarily mean that it is healthier.

 Let's discuss some of the common questions that people are asking about the gluten-free diet.
 You might want to read this first before jumping on the gluten-free diet bandwagon.

 1. Can Anyone Go on a Gluten-Free Diet?

 The gluten-free diet is not for everyone.
 It is strictly recommended by medical professionals for people who have celiac disease or have gluten intolerance.

 People who are diagnosed as having celiac disease are strictly restricted from digesting even tiny amounts of gluten.
 This is because it will severely damage their intestines and consequently hamper the absorption of vitamins and minerals in addition to having undesirable side effects (fatigue, skin rashes, abdominal problems, etc).
 As such, they are not to eat food products containing wheat, barley and rye or any other products (bread and pasta) prepared with such grains.

 There are also other people who are found to be gluten-intolerant.
 These are individuals who do not have celiac disease.
 Though they display classic symptoms of celiac disease, they do not have the intestinal damage.
 Included in this group are some people who suffer from irritable bowel syndrome and gluten allergies.
 Following a diet that is gluten-free or low in gluten has been found to be effective in alleviating the symptoms.
 Still, there are no recommendations as to exactly how many gluten products they can or cannot eat.